 Upper School Program Overview

-Calhoun’s Upper School is a vibrant, welcoming and engaging community.
-In keeping with the school's progressive and humanistic mission, it is a place where students are firmly at the center of their education, experiencing the world in a variety of direct and authentic ways.
+Calhoun’s Upper School is a vibrant, welcoming community where students are firmly at the center of their education, experiencing the world in a variety of authentic ways.

-I encourage you to browse the Upper School's program, look at examples of "Learning by Doing" projects that reflect our progressive approach to education; read about our Arts programs, with videos and photos of student work and performances; read the latest News Mashup to get a sense of who we are.
+We encourage you to browse our programs to get a sense of who we are.
 Of course, the best way to experience Calhoun's Upper School is to visit us in person!

 Minimum requirements and guidelines for credit provide a framework that a student should use to plan his/her curriculum program.
 The expectation for graduation is that a student will present a fully balanced program each year, under the direction and approval of the cluster advisor and the Upper School Director.
 We assess academic credits by simply counting each mod as 1 credit.
 To qualify for a Calhoun diploma, students must successfully complete a minimum of the following: